Sanctions against the Democratic Republic of the Congo

 The Swedish Migration Agency and Sweden's missions abroad are responsible for applying the travel restrictions.

-The Inspectorate of Strategic Products has primary responsibility for issues concerning the arms embargo.
+The Inspectorate of Strategic Products has primary responsibility for matters concerning the arms embargo.

-Links to the competent authorities are available below.
+Links to the relevant authorities are available lower down on this page.